ocean-slang/go-swace/README.md

 1. *SWOT_velocities_maps*: Plot SWOT data, calculate geostrophic velocities, and compare to coarse geostrophic velocities from OSCAR and sea level anomaly from CMEMS.
 2. *eddy_track_visualizations*: Plot time series of eddy amplitude and area from AVISO eddy trajectories.
 Plot eddy trajectory over its lifespan.
 Select some SWOT overpasses to plot at different points of the eddy's life.
 3. *plot_all_SWOT_dates*: Plot all SWOT images (SLA + quick velocities overlain) for all dates of SWOT overpass over the eddy.
 Generate animation from pngs.
+4. *SWOT_cyclogeostrophy_vorticity_strain_jaxsparrow.ipynb* Using MEOM's group jaxsparrow and widetrax to calculate cyclogeostrophic velocities, vorticity, and strain.

 *PACE*